 - 1 tablespoon vanilla extract

-- Preheat oven to 350 degrees F and line two rimmed baking sheets with parchment paper.
+- Preheat oven to 350° F and line two baking sheets with parchment paper.

 - Spoon batter onto the prepared baking sheets in 12 evenly spaced mounds per cookie sheet.

-- Bake about 14 minutes, until the tops are glossy and lightly cracked.
+- Bake for about 14 minutes, until the tops are glossy and lightly cracked.

-- Slide the parchment paper with the cookies onto wire racks and let cookies cool completely.
-Seriously, please, let the cookies cool completely before you attempt to remove them from the mat or the parchment: they're delicate, so gently peeling the paper away from the cookie at room temperature works best.
+- Slide the parchment paper with the cookies onto wire racks and let the cookies cool completely.
+These cookies are delicate, so wait until they are completely cool and peel the paper away from the cookies very gently.
 Store in an airtight container for up to 3 days.